Francis Augustus Cheshire1

 Granville James Leveson-Gower, 5th Earl Granville was born on 6 December 1918.1 He was the son of Vice-Admiral William Spencer Leveson-Gower, 4th Earl Granville and Lady Rose Constance Bowes-Lyon.1 He married Doon Aileen Plunket, daughter of F/Lt.
 Hon.
 Brindsley Sheridan Bushe Plunket and Aileen Sibell Mary Guinness, on 9 October 1958.1 He died on 31 October 1996 at age 77.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He fought in the Second World War, where he was wounded twice and was mentioned in despatches.1 He gained the rank of Major in the service of the Coldstream Guards.1 He was decorated with the award of the Military Cross (M.C.) in 1945.1 He was with Coutts.1 He succeeded to the title of 5th Viscount Granville of Stone Park, co.
-Stafford [U.K., 1814] on 25 June 1953.1 He succeeded to the title of 5th Baron Leveson of Stone, co.
-Stafford [U.K., 1814] on 25 June 1953.1 He succeeded to the title of 5th Earl Granville [U.K., 1833] on 25 June 1953.1 He held the office of Deputy Lieutenant (D.L.) of Inverness-shire in 1974.1 He held the office of Vice-Lieutenant of the Western Isles between 1976 and 1983.1 He held the office of Lord-Lieutenant of the Western Isles between 1983 and 1993.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He fought in the Second World War, where he was wounded twice and was mentioned in despatches.1 He gained the rank of Major in the Coldstream Guards.1 He was awarded the Military Cross (M.C.) in 1945.1 He was with Coutts.1 He succeeded as the 5th Viscount Granville of Stone Park, co.
+Stafford [U.K., 1814] on 25 June 1953.1 He succeeded as the 5th Baron Leveson of Stone, co.
+Stafford [U.K., 1814] on 25 June 1953.1 He succeeded as the 5th Earl Granville [U.K., 1833] on 25 June 1953.1 He held the office of Deputy Lieutenant (D.L.) of Inverness-shire in 1974.1 He held the office of Vice-Lieutenant of the Western Isles between 1976 and 1983.1 He held the office of Lord-Lieutenant of the Western Isles between 1983 and 1993.1

 Children of Granville James Leveson-Gower, 5th Earl Granville and Doon Aileen Plunket